kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/kustomization/commonlabels/_index.md

 Add labels and selectors to all resources.
 If the label key already is present on the resource, the value will be overridden.

+An alternative to this field is the `labels` field, which allows adding labels without also automatically injecting corresponding selectors.

 {{% pageinfo color="warning" %}}
 Selectors for resources such as Deployments and Services shouldn't be changed once the resource has been applied to a cluster.